 The Ohio Department of Education releases a list each year of the state’s lowest-rated public schools, which are known as designated schools.
-Click here for the list of designated schools for the 2014-15 school year application window.
+Click here for the list of designated schools for the 2016-17 school year.

 Your child is eligible to apply for an EdChoice Scholarship if one of the bullet points below is true:

 - Your child attends one of the schools on the list

 - Your child is currently in the public school sector and is assigned to attend one of the schools on the list for the upcoming school year

 - Your child attends a charter school but is assigned to attend a school on the list

 - Your child is homeschooled, has not attended an Ohio school, and is assigned to attend a school on the list

 A student must be eligible at both the time in which they apply and are awarded to receive a scholarship.

 Note: Current private school students are not eligible to apply.